sychen41/Coursework-Projects/sample_code/README.txt

   i.
 Accuracy on training/testing data
   j.
 Recall on training/testing data
   k.
 The original output of the decision tree before converting to a .tgf file.
 (Only for part 2, the car data)

+4. For applying the program on your own data, make the following changes:
+	a.	at line 473, set part3 = True
+	b.	at line 477, 478, use your data's names
+	c.	at line 490, set the class_index accordingly.
+For instance, if in you data, if the class is the first attribute, then set it to 0. if it's the last attribute, set it to -1.
+	d.
+Node that this program only accepts data that are comma sepereted.